 Many sororities were founded in the 19th century in response to numerous obstacles to women achieving a college education.
 Sorority founders bonded together fiercely to fight for their right to pursue higher degrees.
 Today, more than 170 years later—and millions strong—we vow to continue the legacy of our founders by standing together to help girls and women go to school around the world because every girl deserves to be educated.

 Without education, girls and women are unable to reach their full potential.
 Sorority women are fortunate to have the one thing that will help women out of poverty—an education.
-As such, we have a responsibility to use this privilege to eradicate inaccessibility to education for girls and women worldwide.
+As such, we have a responsibility to use our privilege to contribute to the many ways in which educational inaccessibility can be eradicated for girls and women worldwide.

 Since the Circle of Sisterhood’s formation in 2010, individual alumnae and sorority communities on college campuses across North America have engaged in this global humanitarian effort to remove barriers to education.
 This movement by sorority women has impacted girls and women in 26 countries on four continents.